-For a temporary period commencing 25 March 2020, the Personal Assets Test will NOT apply in assessing applications for ABSTUDY and in determining a student's or Australian Apprentice's entitlement to ABSTUDY allowances.
+For a temporary period commencing 25 March 2020 and ending 24 September 2020, the Personal Assets Test does NOT apply in assessing applications for ABSTUDY and in determining a student's or Australian Apprentice's entitlement to ABSTUDY allowances.
 This is part of the Australian Government's response to the global coronavirus pandemic.
-Current Income Testing arrangements for ABSTUDY allowances will continue to apply.